Climate Emergency Declaration

 • We provide vegetarian and vegan food

-• We partner up with organisations who share our values and help communicate the climate emergency.
+• We partner with organisations who share our values and help communicate the climate emergency.
 For example, Cape Farewell and Pollution Pods in 2019

 • We loan out our event kit free to artists and partners to cut down on consumption